 Rosche, B. (2024).
-A multilevel model for coalition governments: Uncovering dependencies within and across governments due to parties.
+A multilevel model for coalition governments: Uncovering party-level dependencies within and between governments.

 Most multilevel analyses examine how lower-level units, such as persons, are affected by their embedding in contextual/aggregate units at a higher level (macro-to-micro link).
 The generalized multiple-membership multilevel model (MMMM) conceptually reverses this multilevel setup.
 It allows studying how the effects of units at lower levels propagate to a higher level (micro-to-macro link).